idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Online solutions, such as [Voice notebook](https://voicenotebook.com/), make often use of the Google Speech API, which is also [built-in in Google Docs](https://support.google.com/docs/answer/4492226?hl=en) (CafeTran Espresso offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).

+[Ibus-typing-booster](https://mike-fabian.github.io/ibus-typing-booster/), an auto-completion input method to speed up typing also [supports speech recognition](https://mike-fabian.github.io/ibus-typing-booster/docs/user/#10) using Google Cloud Speech-to-Text service, which supports 120 languages.

-[Dictanote](https://dictanote.co) is a note-dating dictation app that can be installed as a standalone app on Linux, and [Voice in Voice Typing](https://dictanote.co/voicein/) is a Chrome extension to voice type in any textbox on any website, including punctuation.
-Many other such web browser extensions can be found.
+[Dictanote](https://dictanote.co) is a note-dating dictation app that can be installed as a standalone app on Linux, and [Voice in Voice Typing](https://dictanote.co/voicein/) is a Chrome extension to voice type in any textbox on many websites, including with punctuation.
+Other such web browser extensions can be found.

-Currently, one way to integrate speech recognition into your GNU/Linux workflow is to use an Android (or Apple?) phone.
+Currently, one way to integrate speech recognition into your GNU/Linux workflow across the desktop is to use an Android (or Apple?) phone.
 Indeed, the smartphones' mic is optimized for recording voice and for noise suppression.
 Plus, you can apply voice typing across the desktop.

 You can install an app on your Linux PC and your smartphone while connected on the same WiFi network (or bluetooth), such as [Unified Remote](https://www.unifiedremote.com), [KDEConnect](https://kdeconnect.kde.org)/[GSConnect](https://github.com/GSConnect/gnome-shell-extension-gsconnect/wiki), or [WiFi Mouse](https://wifimouse.necta.us) and combine it with Google Voice or the [GBoard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en&gl=US) keyboard, which includes a microphone button.